 Research: understanding of the philosophy of science, research, research methodology, and techniques of data collection and analysis.
 Generating and disseminating research that contributes to the professional knowledge base and/or evaluates the effectiveness of various professional activities.

-Program Development and Program Evaluation: assessment and evaluation of program and population needs, program functioning and program outcomes; development and maintenance of treatment, education, and other programs.
+Program development and evaluation: assessment and evaluation of program and population needs, program functioning, and program outcomes; development and maintenance of treatment, education, and other programs.